The most conservative Amish group

 A majority of Amish in the community felt that a more lenient approach should be taken, with the Bann removed by the original church if the individual were accepted by a new church.
 Despite some concessions on issues of dress made to the conservative side in hopes of alleviating conflict, the groups split in 1917, with the conservative faction under the leadership of bishop Sam Yoder.
 The division meant that families and neighbors were split from one another, and in some cases could not longer interact formally in church services or marry one another.

 A number of other conflicts resulted in later years, with the Sam Yoder group maintaining a conservative Ordnung.
 After Yoder’s death, the two conservative districts were both led by bishops with the last name Swartzentruber, leading to the entire group taking the Swartzentruber name (see An Amish Paradox, Charles Hurst and David McConnell, and New York Amish, Karen Johnson-Weiner, for more on Swartzentruber origins).
-Today the Swartzentruber Amish have grown from their Ohio origins to inhabit thirteen states and Canada.
+Today the Swartzentruber Amish are found in locations well beyond Ohio (see below).

 Restrictions on technology

 Swartzentruber Amish emphasize tradition and resist change more than the majority of Amish groups.
 As a result, they are among the most restrictive when it comes to use of technology.
 Swartzentruber Amish do not permit automobile travel except in emergencies.

 Swartzentrubers do not have in-home plumbing or hot water.
 Outhouses are used, and bathing occurs less regularly.
 Swartzentruber homes typically have a rough appearance, with peeling paint, dirt driveways, and lacking flowerbeds and manicured lawns common to higher-order Amish.